Sarah Harris, General Counsel

 Will Covey, Deputy General Counsel for Enrollment and Discipline

-Mr. Covey received his undergraduate degree from Fordham University (magna cum laude; Phi Beta Kappa) and his J.D. from Fordham University School of Law in 1991.
-He graduated from Harvard University's John F. Kennedy School of Government (Senior Executive Fellowship) in 2005 and received a Master of Science degree in Strategic Studies from the U.S. Army War College in 2010.
+Mr. Covey received his undergraduate degree from Fordham University (Magna Cum Laude, Phi Beta Kappa) and earned his J.D. from Fordham University Law School in 1991.
+He graduated from Harvard University's JFK School of Government (Senior Executive Fellowship) in 2005 and the U.S. Army War College with an M.S.
+(Strategic Studies) in 2010.

-Nathan K. Kelley, Deputy General Counsel for Intellectual Property Law and Solicitor
+Joseph Matal, Acting Deputy General Counsel for Intellectual Property Law and Acting Solicitor